I’m really excited to be planning a trip to Thailand soon and thought that I’d share how I go about preparing a budget to travel.

 - See if you can make more money by changing jobs, freelancing, starting a side hustle or some other creative way

-- And if you must, put your trip on hold until you’re in a better financial situation
+- As a last resort, put your trip on hold until you’re in a better financial situation

 Notice that borrowing money is not an option and really should never be.
 It’s true that life is short, and that you only live once, and all the phrases to that effect.
-However, getting into debt in order to travel is rather short-sighted as debt simply causes huge problems and stresses in the future!
+However, getting into debt in order to travel is rather short-sighted.
+Debt can cause huge problems and stresses in the future!
 Although traveling is absolutely awesome, it’s not exactly a necessity to life.
 Having a level-head during this whole planning process should hopefully help you put things into perspective and help you to think of the future after you return from your travels.

 Stick to the budget whilst on the trip